turingschool/front-end-curriculum/projects/number-guesser.md

 ## Phase Two: More Better

-- The type attribute for the guess input should be "number".
+- The HTML type attribute for the guess input should be "number".
-  - It should have "min" and a "max" attributes equal to the minimum and maximum of the reange of guesses (e.g. 1 and 100, respectively).
+  - It should have "min" and a "max" attributes equal to the minimum and maximum of the range of guesses (e.g. 1 and 100, respectively).
 - The application should display an error message if the guess is not a number (e.g. `parseInt()` returns `NaN`).
   - This may require your input to have two "type" attributes.
 - The application should display an error if the guess is outside of the range of possible answers.